 2.3 Data collection and Analysis

 Harvesting of grains were done after the crop has reached physiological maturity.
 Grain yields in each treatment was determined from a net plot of 6m2.
 The cobs were removed, counted, and recorded.
 Eight cobs were randomly selected and fresh weight determined.
 The grains of the 8 selected cobs were separated and their fresh weights determined separately.
-The grain sub-sample were oven dried (at 60ºC for 48 hours) and reweighed to determine moisture content.
+The grain sub-sample were oven dried (at 60ºC for 48 hours) and re-weighed to determine moisture content.
 After drying to 12.5% moisture content the final dry weight was determined and recorded.
 The above data was used in yield estimation using the equation:

 Yield (kg/ha) = Yield/plot X 10,000m2 (Van Cleempot et al., (2008))